Kim’s Lecture and Workshop Programs

 She is currently creating documentaries about Monarch Butterflies and about Piping Plovers.
-She recently raised $35,000.00 to complete Beauty on the Wing: Life Story of the Monarch Butterfly, which is in the final stages of funding and editing, will premiere in 2018.
-Her short films, A Flight of Monarchs, which was created for the Berkshire Museum and BomBom Butterflies, have won critical acclaim.
+She recently raised $35,000.00 to complete Beauty on the Wing: Life Story of the Monarch Butterfly, which is in the final stages of editing and will premiere in 2018.
+Her short films, A Flight of Monarchs, which was created for the Berkshire Museum, and BomBom Butterflies, have won critical acclaim.
 Her 45-minute documentary Life Story of the Black Swallowtail Butterfly is an inspirational story that both teaches about butterfly life cycles and reveals the connection between pollinators, plants, and the importance of conserving habitats.

 Ipswich Town and Country Garden Club Has Some Nice Things to Say About My Screening of Life Story of the Black Swallowtail Butterfly